Thulani Hlatshwayo

-Thulani Tyson Hlatshwayo (born 18 December 1989) is a South African professional soccer player who plays as a defender for Supersport United and Bafana Bafana.
+Thulani Tyson Hlatshwayo (born 18 December 1989) is a South African professional soccer player who plays as a defender for Supersport United.

 Career

 Ajax Cape Town

 Hlatshwayo was born in Soweto, Gauteng.
 He made his professional debut for Ajax on 5 August 2009 in a 2–1 win against Orlando Pirates, in a quarter-final match of the 2009 MTN 8 tournament at the Coca Cola Park in Johannesburg.
 He was promoted from the club's youth academy ranks after years of good showing for both the club and the country's national youth teams.

 Bidvest Wits

 In the early months of 2014 it was announced that 'Tyson' as he is efficiently known has signed a pre-contract with Bidvest Wits.
 By doing so Hlatshwayo ended speculations that he was heading to Orlando Pirates.
 He joined the Johannesburg-based club in June.
 He has since been a force to be reckoned alongside another former Ajax CT player in Thato Mokeke.
 He started in Bidvest's opening league game against SuperSport United.